-9. Collaborative arrangements
+10. Collaborative arrangements

-To date, the Company's revenue has been primarily generated from its collaboration arrangements with BMS, formerly Celgene prior to its acquisition by BMS in November 2019, and Regeneron Pharmaceuticals, Inc. ("Regeneron"), each as further described below.
+To date, the Company's revenue has been primarily generated from its collaboration arrangements with BMS and Regeneron Pharmaceuticals, Inc. ("Regeneron"), each as further described below.

 Bristol-Myers Squibb

 BMS Original Collaboration Agreement

 In March 2013, the Company entered into a Master Collaboration Agreement (the "BMS Collaboration Agreement") with Celgene (now BMS following its acquisition of Celgene in November 2019) to discover, develop and commercialize potentially disease-altering gene therapies in oncology.
 The collaboration is focused on applying gene therapy technology to genetically modify a patient's own T cells, known as chimeric antigen receptor, or CAR T cells, to target and destroy cancer cells.
 Additionally, in March 2013, the Company entered into a Platform Technology Sublicense Agreement (the "Sublicense Agreement") with BMS pursuant to which the Company obtained a sublicense to certain intellectual property from BMS, originating under BMS's license from Baylor College of Medicine, for use in the collaboration.